Table of Contents

 Long-tail keywords contain more specific information, typically due to users honing their search while moving through a purchasing funnel.
 We touched on the fact that long-tail keywords are lower competition (used by searchers less frequently) in the intro to this post.

 While their keyword volume registers less frequently, they are still incredibly valuable because websites can more easily appear as the #1 result.
-As a result, these terms will generate more clicks and conversions.
+In addition, an Ahrefs study found that nearly half of all Google queries are undetectable.
+As a result, these terms will generate substantial clicks and more conversions.

 Anyone who uses a long-tail keyword is much more likely to be ready to pay for HVAC goods or services.
 But, again, the results are tangible and trackable.
-For instance, it has been observed that long-tail keyword usage increases conversion rates by a significant margin.
+For instance, long-tail keyword usage has been observed to increase conversion rates by a significant margin.

 Long-Tail Keyword Examples for HVAC Companies

-Before we go any further, it may be helpful to provide some examples of HVAC long-tail keywords.
+Before we go any further, providing some examples of HVAC long-tail keywords may be helpful.
 So instead of simple hvac repair, an example of a long-tail version of that primary keyword would be something like:

 - hvac repair in gig harbor washington